 Research from Chargebee on headless commerce benefits shows that businesses with true omnichannel capabilities see 30% higher customer lifetime value compared to single-channel retailers.

-PWAs are the hybrid child of websites and native apps—and they’re perfect for headless commerce.
+PWAs are the hybrid child of websites and native apps, and they’re a good fit for headless commerce.
 They load like websites but behave like apps, with offline functionality, push notifications, and home screen installation.
 Best of all, you don’t need separate iOS and Android development teams.

 With headless architecture, building a PWA is straightforward.
 Your frontend developers use modern JavaScript frameworks like React, Vue, or Svelte to create the PWA, which consumes your commerce APIs.
 The result feels native but updates instantly without app store approvals.